An Effective Incorporating Heterogeneous Knowledge Curriculum Learning for Sequence Labeling: Method

-where $x_i$ is the $i_{th}$ token in the input sentence, $\theta$ denotes model parameters, $y_{i}$ is a pre-defined label, $T$ represents the pre-defined label set. $max_{y_{i}\in T} P(y_{i}|x_i)$ aims to find the probability of the most possible label predicted by the model.
-The smaller $\phi_{(x_i,\theta)}^{LC}$ reflects the more confident the model is in predicting the label of $x_i$.

-According to~\citet{Agrawal_Tripathi_Vardhan_2021}, the confidence level of a sentence in a sequence labeling task is typically determined based on a set of representative tokens.
-Therefore, we select the top $N$ tokens with the highest least confidence in the sentence and then use their average value as the difficulty score of the sentence.
-Finally, the TLC difficulty metric is formulated as follows.

-\textbf{Maximum normalized log-probability (MNLP).} \citet{Shen_Yun_Lipton_Kronrod_Anandkumar_2018} used MNLP as a confidence strategy to find the product of the maximum probabilities of each token, which is equivalent to taking the logarithm of each probability and summing them.
-Finally, it is normalized to obtain the confidence score of the sentence as follows.

-where $M$ is the length of the sentence.
-The difficulty of a sentence decreases as the confidence level increases.
-To account for this relationship, we introduce a negative sign.
-Additionally, in order to reduce the impact of sentence length, we apply a normalization operation.
-Finally, MNLP is formulated as follows.
+We now provide a detailed formulation for calculating the difficulty $S(\cdot)$ in Algorithm \ref{a1}.
+In sequence labeling tasks, sample difficulty is tied to individual tokens, but assessing token-level difficulty is challenging.
+We use uncertainty from active learning to measure the model's confidence in labeling training samples.

-\textbf{Bayesian uncertainty (BU).} \citet{Buntine1991BayesianB} proposed that model uncertainty can be assessed by the Bayesian Neural network.
-According to \citet{Wang_Liu_Wang_Luan_Sun_2019}, the higher predicted probability variance reflects the higher uncertainty that the model has with respect to the sample.
-Thus, if the model has a large variance in the predicted probability of the sample, the sample is difficult, and vice versa.
-In this work, we employ the widely used Monte Carlo dropout \cite{Gal_Ghahramani_2016} to approximate Bayesian inference.
+\textbf{Bayesian Uncertainty (BU).} Following \citet{Buntine1991BayesianB}, model uncertainty can be assessed using Bayesian Neural Networks.
+As noted by \citet{Wang_Liu_Wang_Luan_Sun_2019}, higher predicted probability variance indicates greater uncertainty, suggesting that the model is less confident about the sample.
+In this work, we employ the widely-used Monte Carlo dropout \cite{Gal_Ghahramani_2016} to approximate Bayesian inference.

-First, we use Monte Carlo dropout \cite{Gal_Ghahramani_2016} to obtain samples of token-level tagging probabilities.
-We perform $K$ times prediction for each sample in the training set to obtain ${P(y_i|x_i)}_{1}$,..., ${P(y_i|x_i)}_{K}$.
+First, we apply Monte Carlo dropout \cite{Gal_Ghahramani_2016} to obtain each sample of token-level tagging probabilities.
+Specifically, for each token $x_i$, we perform $K$ stochastic forward passes through the model, resulting in $K$ predicted distributions ${P(y_i \mid x_i)}_{1}, \ldots, {P(y_i \mid x_i)}_{K}$.
+This provides $K$ predictions with associated probabilities for each token.
 Then the expectation of token-level tagging probability can be approximated by

 The variance of token-level tagging probability on the label set can be approximated by

 Now, we obtain the variance of each token $var(x_i,\theta) $, then we use the average variance score of all tokens in the sequence as the sentence-level variance as follows.